openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 ### Executive Committee

-Voting members of the Executive Committee are comprised of:
+Voting members of the Executive Committee are composed of:

 - the leaders of each Working Group and
 - three representatives elected from the Members Council.

 Elected members of the EC serve staggered three-year terms.

-Non-voting members of the Executive Committee are comprised of:
+Non-voting members of the Executive Committee are composed of:

 - the Executive Director (who may vote to break ties in the EC),
 - the Administrative Coordinator,